 Volunteering is a great way to become more connected to your community, being involved in its fabric in a meaningful and productive way.
 Volunteering can help build your sense of engagement and trust in your relationships with others in your community.

 2. Make new friends

 Getting involved in a cause you care about is a great opportunity to step outside your comfort zone and meet new people with shared interests and passions.
 Often, these are people who you might not otherwise find yourself in contact with.
 This can lead to new friendships and a broader social support network that can become an enriching part of your life.
 Volunteering with friends and family can also help strengthen existing relationships by working together towards a shared goal.

 If you’re someone who finds interacting with people — especially strangers — causes feelings of stress or anxiety, volunteering may seem like a difficult task.
 However, a recent study2 showed that socially anxious individuals who engaged in thoughtful acts displayed an increase in relationship satisfaction and a decrease in social avoidance.
 While this area requires further research, initial findings have indicated that showing kindness to other people could improve the fear of social interaction.

 3. Boost your happiness

-Many studies have shown that helping others makes you feel good.
-A study at the London School of Economics found that the more people volunteered, the happier they were.
-The OECD Better Life Index suggests that people who volunteer tend to feel more satisfied with their lives.
+Simply put, helping others can bring a smile to your face.
 Volunteering is a fun and easy way to explore your interests and passions, at the same time as giving you the mood-boosting good vibes of contributing to the world.